— Ziggy Marley, "Believe in Yourself" (opening theme)

 Out, Damned Spot!: In "MacFrensky" (a parody of sorts of the trope namer), Francine gets slimed by Buster's alien robot toy thing.
 When her conscience starts to haunt her, she utters the famous line, though understandably censored to fit the show demographics.

-Out of Focus: Although different characters have had their own episodes and stories dedicated to them, by Season 7 or 8, this became more and more frequent to the point that episodes where Arthur is the main focus have become rare... in fact, it's gotten to the a point they should remain the series from Arthur to The Elwood City Kids or something.
+Out of Focus: Although different characters have had their own episodes and stories dedicated to them, by Season 7 or 8, this became more and more frequent to the point that episodes where Arthur is the main focus have become rare... in fact, it's gotten to the a point they should rename the series from Arthur to The Elwood City Kids or something.

 Pac Man Fever: Despite having a ton of Shout Outs to famous book series, TV shows, movies and most other pop culture icons (Even Webkinz of all things), video games are still portrayed as primitive and Atari-like.
 Also, video game and computer game music tend to sound like chip tunes despite having graphics that look at least 16-bit.